lusandaluhlabo/alx-low_level_programming/0x00-hello_world/README.md

 1- C file that does not link
 2- Script that generates the assembly code
-3- Script that compile a C file and creates an executable named cisfun
+3- Script that compile a C file and creates an executable named cisfun 4- C program that prints exactly "Programming is like building a multilingual puzzle